sharlmon/sharl-tech/README.md

-# Sharl Tech - Premium Web Solutions
+# SHARL-TECH - Premium Web Solutions

-A modern, futuristic landing page for **Sharl Tech**, a web design and hosting company.
+A modern, futuristic landing page for **SHARL-TECH**, a web design and hosting company.

 ## 🚀 Features